lextm/jekyll-theme-chirpy/_posts/2006-6-8-ann-nixnewner-is-out-now-after-testing-for-some-days.md

 ---
 layout: post
 title: "ANN!
 NixNewNer is out now after testing for some days"
+description: This post is about the final release of CBC 2 NixNewNer.
 tags: Code-Beautifier-Collection Delphi
 permalink: /ann-nixnewner-is-out-now-after-testing-for-some-days-ab2afb807954
 excerpt_separator: <!--more-->